U.S. Embassy Lima, Peru - LMA

 • Your valid passport,

-• A copy of your immunization records, including COVID 19 vaccines, and
+• Your immunization records, including COVID 19 vaccines, and

 • Your DS-260 confirmation page.

-You must pay all medical examination fees, including x-ray and blood test fees, directly to the examining physician.
-The current price of the medical examination, including basic laboratory tests, is S/1,600 (Peruvian Soles) for applicants 14 years of age or under, and S/2,000 (Peruvian Soles) for applicants 15 years of age or older.
-There may be additional fees for any required vaccinations or follow-up tests.
+You must pay all medical examination fees, including for x-ray and blood test, directly to the physician.
+The current price of the medical examination, including basic laboratory tests, is S/2,000 (Peruvian Soles) for applicants 15 years of age or older and S/1,600 (Peruvian Soles) for applicants 14 years of age or under.
+Additional fees may apply if you complete required vaccinations with the physician.

 back to top